 All participants expressed a positive general impression of the video and the information it provided.
 They found that the videos were informative and explanatory and that they contained useful information.
-A participant noted: “I think that it [the video] explains the things that you need to know before you agree to participate”.
+A participant noted: “I think that it [the video] explains the things that you need to know before you agree to participate”[mother 2].
 When asked about their general opinion of the videos, several of the participants expressed that it was fine - a word, which indicates a moderate positive and satisfactory attitude towards something, e.g. “It is short and describes what it is supposed to.
-I think that it’s fine”.
+I think that it’s fine” [mother 3].
 Throughout the interviews, the mothers elaborated on this topic, highlighting both pros and cons of the recruitment videos.

 The videos were perceived as a trustworthy source of information by the participants.
-This is exemplified by this quote: “It is more trust-based to see a video than to see a leaflet, that you don’t really know who wrote”.
+This is exemplified by this quote: “It is more trust-based to see a video than to see a leaflet, that you don’t really know who wrote” [mother 8].
 A few mothers pointed out that the video was a bit boring and not very exciting to watch.
 When asked about the length of the video almost all participants (21) agreed that it was appropriate (2:45 minutes for the IYPB and 2:13 minutes for the PMTO).
 Only one mother felt that the video should be longer.
 A few participants pointed out that there was a risk of losing focus if the video was longer and six mothers stated that the video should definitely not be longer.
-This is clearly expressed by a mother who said: “It should not be longer - then I think people would not like to see it.”
+This is clearly expressed by mother 5 who said: “It should not be longer - then I think people would not like to see it.”

 Advantages of using a video for recruitment

 All participants expressed that they thought it would be beneficial to use video for recruitment.
 Most mothers provided several reasons for this.
 They felt that the video was catchy and enjoyed the visual inputs.
-This is exemplified by a mother saying that “the information is less dry compared to getting it in a leaflet”.
+This is exemplified by a mother saying that “the information is less dry compared to getting it in a leaflet” [mother 9].
 They also highlighted the accessibility of the video.
 At a practical level, they liked that all information was easily accessible just with a click on a link or a QR code.
 At a more abstract level, they expressed that it was easy to comprehend the content and information in the video.
 Similarly, nine participants perceived the video as straightforward and easy to understand.

-The mothers felt that using an informational video in the recruitment process has advantages over other formats.
+The mothers felt that using an informational video in the recruitment process had advantages over other formats.
 Some mothers felt that it was more time-efficient because it was faster to watch it than reading the info leaflet and because they could do it at a time that was convenient for them e.g. while doing the dishes.
-This comes clearly through in this quotation: “Then there is the time factor in that it is faster and easier to see a video.
+This comes clearly through in this quotation from mother 2: “Then there is the time factor in that it is faster and easier to see a video.
 You usually have a busy schedule with children and work and all of that then it is easier and more manageable just to see a video than it is to have to read a lot of papers or something.”

 Some mothers felt that a video is easier to remember than written information and one mother felt that the spoken word is harder to misunderstand than the written.
-She explained it this way: When you read something, you sometimes read it the wrong way, while when it is spoken, at least I find it easier to hear what needs to be heard and not read something that was not there”.
+She explained it this way: When you read something, you sometimes read it the wrong way, while when it is spoken, at least I find it easier to hear what needs to be heard and not read something that was not there” [mother 8].